kevinpthorne/aoe2hd-spectator-client/README.md

 The first time it runs, it won't know where your Age2HD savegame directory is.
 Right-click the icon, click Settings, and then close the App.
 You should have a ```config.txt``` open.
 Change the ```save_game_directory``` and the ```relay_server``` to what you'd like.
 Restart app.

+## DISCLAIMER

+This is not only served AS-IS, but Microsoft, Ensemble Studios, Skybox, and whoever else you want to associate Age of Empires 2 with has nothing to do with these projects.
+Purely started by me, Kevin "echospot" Thorne.

+## License & Contributing

+NOTICE.md includes all licenses, mostly for libraries included (such as [PHP-Websockets](https://github.com/ghedipunk/PHP-Websockets), Java Websocket Libraries, etc).
+LICENSE.md licenses this under the Apache License 2.0.
+[This means you can contribute freely!
+Just tell everyone what you did and include previous licenses!](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0))